 Spend one minute in a modern manufacturing facility and you’ll see.
 Conveyor belts, cranes, mixers, extruders, blowers, heaters, storage tanks, lifts, shredders, compressors, robotic arms.
 Everything clicking and whirring together like clockwork.

 In one end, a bunch of raw materials.
 Out the other, something whole and useful.
 And the process to get from one to the other is so complex that for the average person it’s almost inconceivable.

 But there’s a method to it all.
-It’s called manufacturing inventory management, and it’s magical.
+It’s called the manufacturing inventory management process, and it’s magical.